 - 4 T. unsalted butter

 - 1 cup high-quality Gluten-Free flour.
 Finding the right mix is integral to the churro quality.
 Any blend of brown and regular rice flour, sorghum flour, and quinoa flour tends to work the best.
 Only use mixes that come pre-mixed with xanthan gum.
 Our favorite is Krusteaz Gluten-Free All-Purpose Flour.

 - 1 large egg

-- Fill to your heart’s content using a squeeze bottle or one of San Diablo’s reusable filling bottles with Dulce de Leche, Nutella or Sweet Cream.
-Pro tip: Get creative with what you have around the kitchen like honeys, jams, nut butters and syrups.
+- Fill to your heart’s content using a squeeze bottle or one of San Diablo’s reusable filling bottles with Dulce de Leche, Nutella, or Sweet Cream.
+Pro tip: Get creative with what you have around the kitchen like honey, jams, nut butter, and syrups.
 And for added flavor “pop,” we suggest sprinkling your churro with some pink Himalayan salt!

 Mentioned in this article

-Part of what makes our churros so unique is the award-winning dough we have developed with the help of professional pastry chefs since the beginn...
+Follow along with our video tutorial on how to make vegan churros!
+Part of what makes our churros so unique is the award-winning dough we hav...